-- 23.6.1 The Director of People and Culture or nominee will write to each member of staff who has provisionally been identified as being at risk of redundancy (with a copy to the appropriate Trade Union Representative(s)) confirming the following: - a. that they have been identified as being at risk of redundancy and the reasons why; - b. the business case for the proposed redundancies; - c. the timetable for consultation and the proposed date on which redundancy notices would be issued; - d. if relevant, details of selection pools and the proposed selection criteria that would be applied; - e. their entitlement to redundancy pay and how any redundancy payment would be calculated; - f. that they will be invited to an individual redundancy consultation meeting with their Line Manager and a Senior Business Partner People and Culture or nominee at which they have the right to be accompanied by a Workplace Colleague or Trade Union Representative; - g. that a redundancy panel will be established to consider selection for redundancy to which they will be entitled to make written and oral representations if they so wish; - h. details of any potential redeployment opportunities, including any newly created roles, and notification that the member of staff will be provided with copies of job descriptions and person specifications for any roles they confirm they are interested in being considered for.
+- 23.6.1 The HR Director or nominee will write to each member of staff who has provisionally been identified as being at risk of redundancy (with a copy to the appropriate Trade Union Representative(s)) confirming the following: - a. that they have been identified as being at risk of redundancy and the reasons why; - b. the business case for the proposed redundancies; - c. the timetable for consultation and the proposed date on which redundancy notices would be issued; - d. if relevant, details of selection pools and the proposed selection criteria that would be applied; - e. their entitlement to redundancy pay and how any redundancy payment would be calculated; - f. that they will be invited to an individual redundancy consultation meeting with their Line Manager and an HR Manager or nominee at which they have the right to be accompanied by a Workplace Colleague or Trade Union Representative; - g. that a redundancy panel will be established to consider selection for redundancy to which they will be entitled to make written and oral representations if they so wish; - h. details of any potential redeployment opportunities, including any newly created roles, and notification that the member of staff will be provided with copies of job descriptions and person specifications for any roles they confirm they are interested in being considered for.